How to Deploy Fonts in Windows Using GPO (Group Policy Objects)

-I needed to deploy a font in a Microsoft Windows Active Directory environment.
-Surprisingly, there is no built-in method to distribute fonts using Group Policy Objects (GPO).
-To achieve this, I created a batch script that runs at startup when users log on through Group Policy Objects.
+I needed to deploy a font across multiple computers in a Microsoft Windows Active Directory environment.
+Surprisingly, Windows doesn't offer a native way to distribute fonts using Group Policy Objects (GPO).
+To work around this limitation, I created a batch script that runs at startup via Group Policy, ensuring the font is installed automatically when users log on.

-First, we need the font file we want to deploy.
-For this example, let's assume we want to deploy the "STD-Regular (OpenType)" font.
+First, obtain the font file you want to deploy.
+In this example, we'll use the "STD-Regular (OpenType)" font as a reference.

-The goal is to copy the font file to the "C:\Windows\Fonts" directory on each target machine where the font needs to be deployed.
+The objective is to copy the font file to the "C:\Windows\Fonts

 reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts" | findstr "STD-Regular (OpenType)"